 Nova Scotia has attractions such as lighthouses, beaches, national parks, vineyards, golf courses, famous lobsters, and lots of history.

 Other than that, the province has five UNESCO-designated sites, including the paleontologist site Joggins Fossil Cliffs, described as the “Coal Age Galapagos” due to its fossil wealth from the coal period (354 to 290 million years ago).
 You can stroll along the beach to get an idea of life on earth 300 million years ago.
 With over 15kms of coastal cliffs, you can explore the fossil record of “coal age” life.

 There are only two urban centers in North America on the UNESCO list: Quebec City, Quebec, and Old Town Lunenburg, Nova Scotia, considered to be the best surviving planned British colonial city on the continent.
-A stroll along with the small town full of history with shops, artisans, and restaurants are unforgettable.
+A stroll along with a small town full of history with shops, artisans, and restaurants is unforgettable.